Radin Mas, Singapore: History

 Kampong Radin Mas was a small Malay village situated on the foothills of Mount Faber in Telok Blangah.

 According to legend, Puteri Radin Mas Ayu was a young and very beautiful princess.
-After her mother died in a fire which was planned by some enemies intended to kill both her and her daughter, she fled from Java for Singapore together with her father, the crown prince, to avoid persecution at the hands of her uncle, the sultan.
+After her mother died in a fire which was planned by some enemies who intended to kill both mother and daughter, she fled from Java for Singapore together with her father, the crown prince, to avoid persecution at the hands of her uncle, the sultan.
 The area that was named after her was where her home was located when she first landed in Singapore.

 She was buried near her first home at Telok Blangah.
 The tomb and a shrine, locally known as Makam Puteri Radin Mas, still stands today at Mount Faber Road, near the junction with Telok Blangah Road.
 There was an old village mosque nearby that also bore her name.
 It was, however, removed in 2001 to extend the road going up to Mount Faber.

 Radin Mas came to be of prominence during 2007's National Day Rally when Prime Minister Lee Hsien Loong called it as the model of Singapore by 2020 when the proportion of Singaporeans above 65 years of age is expected to be 1 in 6.